Astute-Systems/MediaX/USER_GUIDE.md

 Finalise the SAP session and RTP stream
 \snippet simple/transmit.cc Transmit example close

-\subsection code_receive Receive
+\subsection code_receive RTP Receive
-Include the following
+Include the following to setup an uncompressed video stream as shown in the receive.cc example
 \snippet simple/receive.cc Receive includes

-To start a SAP/SDP listener and RTP stream:
+To start a SAP/SDP listener and RTP stream using hard coded stream information (basic functionality):
 \snippet simple/receive.cc Receive example open

+A Better way to set the ::mediax::rtp::StreamInformation is to wait for a SAP/SDP announcment
+\snippet simple/receive.cc Receive example sap

 Receive a frame
 \snippet simple/receive.cc Receive example receive